Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/01-Connections.md

 * `parameters` - *Optional*.
 List of Spark parameters if required where each parameter is a string in format:
   `spark.param.name=spark.param.value`.

+## ClickHouse Connection Configuration

+Configuration to ClickHouse can be set up in the same way as to MS SQL, using following parameters:

+* `id` - *Required*.
+Connection ID;
+* `url` - *Required*.
+Connection URL.
+Should contain host, port and name of database.
+  In addition, extra parameters can be supplied in connection URL if required.
+  *Connection protocol must not be specified.*
+* `username` - *Optional*.
+Username used to connect to ClickHouse database if required.
+* `password` - *Optional*.
+Password used to connect to ClickHouse database if required.
+* `parameters` - *Optional*.
+List of Spark parameters if required where each parameter is a string in format:
+  `spark.param.name=spark.param.value`.

 ## Kafka Connection Configuration

 In order to connect to set up connection to Kafka brokers, it is required to supply following parameters: